Map: How Countries’ Stock Markets Stack Up on ESG Practices and Carbon Risk

 Source: Morningstar Direct.
 Data as of Feb.
 28, 2021.

-Valerio Baselli does not own shares in any of the securities mentioned above.
+Valerio Baselli does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.